fchollet/keras-blog/content/running-jupyter-on-aws.md

 To connect to your instance, select it on the EC2 control panel, click the "connect" button, and follow the instructions provided, e.g.:

 ![Connect instructions](/img/jupyter-aws/connection-instructions.png)

+Note that it may take a just minutes until the instance is fully booted up.
+If you can't connect at first, wait a bit and retry.

 ## 6 - Set up SSL certificates